Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Introduction

-In this work, we investigate how triple-tone MW driving affects the sensitivity of pulsed ODMR and Ramsey measurements in NV ensembles.
+Triple-tone excitation has been employed in many experiments to date \cite{Barry2020,Ahmadi_2017, Poulsen_2022,zhang2022,Mariani2022,Graham_2023, Webb2019, Arai_2022, Li2018}, however, it does not always provide the ideal threefold sensitivity gain, opening the question of its regimes of applicability.
+While triple-tone excitation has been employed in continuous-wave (CW) ODMR as well as pulsed protocols, we focus here on pulsed approaches for two reasons.
+First, the impact of inhomogeneous optical excitation on CW ODMR reduces the universality of results, as magnetometer performance depends on the details of optical illumination as well as MW excitation; secondly, pulsed ODMR and Ramsey offer improved sensitivity relative to CW ODMR by eliminating optical broadening.
+In this work, we therefore investigate how triple-tone MW driving affects the sensitivity of pulsed ODMR and Ramsey measurements in NV ensembles.
 We develop simulations that model the system dynamics, which are validated with our experimental data and used to compare single- and triple-tone control for different MW powers and spin dephasing rates.
-Sensitivity is quantified using two metrics: the signal slope (the change in signal with respect to the MW probe frequency), which is proportional to sensitivity when initialization and readout times are long, and the slope normalized by the square root of the sequence duration, which scales with sensitivity when overhead time is negligible.
-Our results show that triple-tone driving yields substantial sensitivity gains in pulsed ODMR in the low dephasing regime.
+Sensitivity is quantified using two metrics: the signal slope, that is, the change in signal with respect to the MW probe frequency (which has the same effect as magnetic field), which is inversely proportional to sensitivity when initialization and readout times are long, and the slope normalized by the square root of the sequence duration, which scales inversely with sensitivity when overhead time is negligible.
+The higher these metrics, the better the sensitivity.
+Our results show that triple-tone driving yields substantial sensitivity gains for pulsed ODMR in the low dephasing regime.
 In Ramsey interferometry, however, such improvements appear only when MW power is limited.
 Comparing both protocols, we find nuanced trade-offs that depend on the specific operating regime.
 These findings clarify when multi-tone control is advantageous and provide guidance for practical NV-based DC magnetometry.

 The paper is organized as follows.
 Section~\ref{sec:theoretical_background} reviews NV magnetometry and relevant pulse sequences.
 Section~\ref{sec:experimental_details} describes the experimental setup and workflow.
 Sections~\ref{sec:pulsed_odmr} and \ref{sec:ramsey} present results for pulsed ODMR and Ramsey interferometry respectively.
 Section~\ref{sec:discussion} compares their performance, and Section~\ref{sec:conclusion} concludes with key findings and outlook.